ZappyTreeSap/yPhone/README.md

 This app:

-- ✅ Works completely offline
+- Works completely offline
-- ✅ Stores only the last prompt timestamp locally
+- Stores only the last prompt timestamp locally
-- ✅ No data collection or analytics
+- No data collection or analytics
-- ✅ No network permissions
+- No network permissions
-- ✅ Open source - you can verify the code
+- Open source - you can verify the code

 ---

-*Made with ❤️ to encourage mindful phone usage*